openbsd/xenocara/lib/mesa/docs/gallium/cso/rasterizer.rst

    D3D11: seems always disabled

-   Note the PIPE_CAP_VERTEX_COLOR_CLAMPED query indicates whether or not the driver supports this control.
+   Note pipe_caps.vertex_color_clamped indicates whether or not the driver supports this control.
 If it's not supported, gallium frontends may have to insert extra clamping code.